DonWachsmalstift/Desy_Felix_2023/logbook_day_2.md

 17:53 measurement started, 17:54 temp ramp started 5° / min and Airflow or 3ml/min

 19:24 (frame 180) 450°C were reached.

+Temperature is quite stable right now with only ~60% power of the Eurotherm at 450 °C 600 °C should therefore be possible if required